Freedom of religion in Malaysia: Status of religious freedom

-Judaism is not a recognized religion in Malaysia, and movements within the religion which incorporate Zionism, prayers for the state of Israel, or even the rebuilding of Jerusalem as found in the Amidah (which may not necessarily be political or Zionist but an expression of a spiritual connection to Jerusalem) are outrightly illegal.
-The same law applies to non-Jews who organize prayer gatherings for the same reason who would then also be accused of promoting "Jewish culture".
-Individuals who express support for the state of Israel openly can be charged under Section 4(1)(a) of the Sedition Act.
+Judaism is not a recognized religion in Malaysia, and movements within the religion which incorporate political Zionism and even non-Zionist Jewish movements such as classical Judaism that are rooted in nationhood are either hindered or outrightly criminalized.
+In 2017 a Christian Zionist event called Jerusalem's Jubilee was canceled by the authorities.
+One of the reasons cited by the Federal Police was that "celebrating Israel’s occupation of Palestine offended Malaysians."
+Besides that, the organizers of the event were regarded as being insensitive because they used Jewish symbols such as the menorah and the Hebrew word Shalom and thus were also perceived as promoting Jewish culture.
+Such insensitivity, which may not necessarily be Zionistic, can be seen as seditious and thus have legal ramifications.
+Individuals who express support for the state of Israel openly can be prosecuted under Section 4(1)(a) of the Sedition Act.
+Arrest and investigations have been made in the past.
 The sedition law prescribes a maximum fine of RM5,000 or a jail sentence of three years for a convicted first-time offender, or both, and raises the jail term to five years for subsequent offenses.
-The use of Jewish symbols is seen as being insensitive in a multi-racial country and therefore prohibited.
-This is especially true for the Menorah and Chanukiah because it also commemorates the re-dedication of the holy temple in Jerusalem.
-Even Jewish prayer items such as a Torah scroll delivered into the country may be confiscated by customs [if it was made known to them that its purpose was for the observance of Judaism]; thus (in reality) the practice of Judaism be it Zionist or not is forbidden.
-In an interview with Al-Jazeera in 2016 Tun Dr Mahathir Muhamad (4th & 7th Prime Minister- incumbent) conflated all Jews with the State of Israel and reaffirmed his statement that Jews rule the world by proxy and that they get others to die and fight for them.
-In a sermon prepared by the Federal Territory Islamic Affairs Department (JAWI) it was stated that Jews are to be regarded as the main enemy of Muslims.
-In 1984 the New York Philharmonic Orchestra had to cancel its visit to Malaysia after the Malaysian Information Minister demanded that a composition by American-Jewish composer Ernest Bloch, be eliminated from their program.
-That incident had nothing to do with the Israeli-Palestinian conflict; only a rejection of all things Jewish.
+Jewish prayer items such as a Torah scroll delivered into the country may be confiscated by customs [if it was made known to them that its purpose was for the observance of Judaism]; thus (in reality) the practice of Judaism be it Zionist or not is hindered by the government.

+In an interview with Al-Jazeera in 2016 Tun Dr Mahathir Muhamad (4th & 7th Prime Minister) conflated all Jews with the State of Israel and reaffirmed his statement that Jews rule the world by proxy and that they get others to die and fight for them.
+In a sermon prepared by the Federal Territory Islamic Affairs Department (JAWI) in 2012 it was stated that Jews are to be regarded as the main enemy of Muslims in the context of the Israeli occupation of Palestine.
+In 1984, the New York Philharmonic Orchestra had to cancel its visit to Malaysia after the Malaysian Information Minister demanded that a composition by American-Jewish composer Ernest Bloch, be eliminated from their program.
+Or Avi-Guy, a political analyst from AIJAC in an opinion piece commented that "That incident had nothing to do with the Israeli-Palestinian conflict, only a disturbing rejection of all things Jewish."